soumyagulla/commonsense/README.md

 ## The main objective of this project is to find the commonsense validation and evaluation of the semeval task 2020 for Task A.
 Given a set of two sentences, this project finds which sentence makes sense and which sentence does not makes sense.
+For instance, consider two senteces as
+Sentence 1 : he put a turkey into the fridge
+Sentence 2 : he put an elephant into the fridge, out of these two sentences only the first sentence makes sense and it has to be identified as the correct sentence.

 ## Installing
 # on windows